 If you’re making pesto from scratch, blend the basil, nuts, garlic, salt, zests and juices in a food processor until the mixture is finely chopped.
 With the machine running, gradually add the olive oil until the mixture is smooth and creamy.
 Transfer to a bowl and stir in the Parmesan.

-If you already have pesto, mix the pesto with the lemon and orange zest.
+If you already have pesto, mix the pesto with the lemon and orange zest, and some of the juice from each.
 Stir in Parmesan if it’s not already included in the pesto.